 NARRATRICE

 This metamorphosis had a name: Doctor Barnes.
 The American collector had discovered Soutine during a visit to see Zborowksi, Modigliani’s former dealer, and had snapped up everything by the artist.
-That day, Soutine got drunk, hailed a cab and went straight to the Midi.
+That day, Soutine got drunk, hailed a cab and went straight to the south of France.
 He couldn’t wait to see the sea.

 TC : 04 30 41